-Interventions Rationale · / · Providing patient with choices will increase his feelings of control. (b) Ensure that goals are realistic and that patient is able to identify life situations that are realistically under his control To avoid repeated failures which further increase his sense of powerlessness.
-Verbalization of unresolved issues may help the patient to accept what cannot be changed.
+Interventions Rationale (a) Allow the patient to take Providing patient with choices will decisions regarding own care. increase his feelings of control. (b) Ensure that goals are realistic and To avoid repeated failures which that patient is able to identify life further increase his sense of situations that are realistically under powerlessness. his control (c) Encourage the patient to verbalize Verbalization of unresolved issues feelings about areas that are not in may help the patient to accept what his ability to control. cannot be changed.